 Children are more likely to contract the influenza virus and young children are at increased risk of serious illness and hospitalisation.

-Influenza is highly contagious and can be spread to others for 24 hours before symptoms start until a week after start of symptoms.
-In young children the infectious period can be longer and up to 10 days.
+Influenza is highly contagious and can be spread to others for 24 hours before symptoms start and up to a week after the start of symptoms.
+In young children, the infectious period can be longer and up to 10 days.

-Schools, boarding schools and early childhood education and care services can facilitate influenza transmission due to large numbers of children being in confined spaces for extended periods of time.
+Schools, boarding schools and early childhood education and care services are high-risk environments for the transmission of influenza due to large numbers of children being in confined spaces for extended periods of time.

 To prevent the spread of influenza: